 Courses aimed at professional skills (a Capstone project, skills workshops and an internship)

-Students are required to take two compulsory methods courses in the first and second semester respectively: Statistical Methods for Social Sciences (Autumn) and Social Inquiry and Qualitative Methods for International Affairs and Development (Spring).
+Students are required to take two compulsory methods courses in the first and second semester respectively: Statistical Methods for Social Sciences in the Autumn and Social Inquiry and Qualitative Methods for International Affairs and Development in the Spring.

-Students are further required to take two compulsory core courses out of a choice of four during their programme: Economics of Development; Gender and Development: From Theory to Practice; History, Theory and Practice of Development; and Extraction, Poverty and Inequality.
+Students are further required to take two compulsory core courses out of a choice of four during their programme: Applying Organisation Theories to Practice; Gender and International Affairs; Global Governance and Regulation: Actors and Processes; and War.

 Each compulsory course is worth 6 credits.

-In addition to the specialisation tracks, the Master in Development Studies offers two specialisation clusters consisting of elective courses related to Global Health and Gender.
+In addition to the specialisation tracks, the Master in International Affairs offers two specialisation clusters consisting of elective courses related to Global Health and Gender.
 There are no required courses in these clusters.

 Students are required to choose electives from a wide range of courses which are either taught in the interdisciplinary programmes, or offered by the five disciplinary departments.